Markovian dynamics for a quantum/classical system and quantum trajectories: Examples

-Under $\Pbb$, the classical process $X(t)$ satisfies the SDE \eqref{XnewP}, which looks like very similar to the original SDE \eqref{Xprocess} for a Markov process, apart from a peculiar difference: under $\Pbb$ the jump noise $\Pi(\rmd u,\rmd t)$ is no more a Poisson measure, but a point process whose law depends on the solution $X(t)$ of the SDE itself, as discussed before \eqref{hatPi}.
-The advantage of working under the reference probability $\Qbb$ is to avoid the mathematical problems related to the involved SDE \eqref{XnewP}; the construction of the classical component $X(t)$ is split into the two standard SDEs \eqref{Xprocess} and \eqref{eq:pt}.
+Under $\Pbb$, the classical process $X(t)$ satisfies the stochastic differential equation \eqref{XnewPa}, which looks like very similar to the original stochastic equation \eqref{Xprocess} for a Markov process, apart from a peculiar difference: under $\Pbb$ the jump noise $\Pi(\rmd u,\rmd t)$ is no more a Poisson measure, but a point process whose law depends on the solution $X(t)$ of the stochastic equation itself, as discussed before \eqref{hatPi}.
+The advantage of working under the reference probability $\Qbb$ is to avoid the mathematical problems related to the involved stochastic equation \eqref{XnewPa}; the construction of the classical component $X(t)$ is split into the two standard stochastic differential equations \eqref{Xprocess} and \eqref{eq:pt}.